thamsrang/json-java/README.md

 java-jsonparser
 =========

-Convert json to java code and vice versa.
+Convert json to java code.
+For parsing and generating JSON.